 To accelerate efforts, the Native Prairie Bank Program is coordinating with Minnesota Prairie Plan partners and using the network of established Local Technical Teams (LTT's) to reach out to landowners and increase program enrollment.
 The LTT's are local staff from SWCD's, NRCS, DNR, USFWS, The Nature Conservancy and Pheasants Forever - to name a few.
 The LTT's have already begun cultivating relationships with prairie landowners and eagerly await funding to deliver this program to willing landowners - there is a waiting list.
-The new enrollment of 760 acres will focus on priority landscapes identified in the Minnesota Prairie Plan, which directly coincides with the location of LTT's.
+The new enrollment of 1500 acres will focus on priority landscapes identified in the Minnesota Prairie Plan, which directly coincides with the location of LTT's.
+Through work with the MN Prairie Conservation Plan, the Native Prairie Bank Program actively seeks additional funding sources to further leverage state funds (e.g. partner on USDA Regional Conservation Partnership Program proposal).